opendevstack/opendevstack.github.io/doc/overview.md

 1. A small [provision application](https://github.com/opendevstack/ods-provisioning-app) that gives you one place to start, no matter if you want to start a new initiative, or enhance and existing one.

 ## Create an integrated OpenDevStack project
 Trigger project creation thru the [provisioning application](https://github.com/opendevstack/ods-provisioning-app/) to get a new project.
+The web GUI of the provisioning app is located at `https://prov-app-test.<app-domain-of-your-openshift-cluster>`.

 When `openshiftproject == true`, this will also create OpenShift projects, namely `<project-KEY>-dev` and `<project-KEY>-test`.
 A [Jenkins deployment](https://github.com/opendevstack/ods-core) will be created in the `<project-KEY>-cd` project to allow each project full freedom of build management.
+This deployment is based on [common jenkins images](https://github.com/opendevstack/ods-core) from the `CD` namespace.

 ## Pull a quickstarter into your project
 Open the web GUI of the provisioning app `https://prov-app-test.<app-domain-of-your-openshift-cluster>`.